 Turn your apple harvest into delicious Instant Pot Apple Butter with this easy recipe!
-No peeling or canning required to make our sweet and tangy apple butter.
+No peeling or canning required to make our sweet and tangy apple butter, although you can can this recipe if you want to.

 I’m so excited to share this recipe with you!!
 Since we moved into our new house a few years ago, we love apple season since we have our own apple tree in our backyard.